The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

 Each platform expects a different shape:

-- –Twitter/X: a thread, one idea per tweet, strong first tweet (avoid the 5 formatting mistakes that kill thread reach)
+- –Twitter/X (thread): 6-10 numbered tweets, one idea each, a strong first tweet (avoid the 5 formatting mistakes that kill thread reach)

 - –Reddit: a humble, specific post with real numbers and no marketing tone